-Can sustainability really be cool?
-You bet!
-There are cool trends in sustainable events emerging daily as our industry sees a shift to experiential gatherings.
+Green meeting trends are all the rage and they are cool!
+Cool trends in sustainable events are emerging daily as our industry sees a shift to experiential gatherings.
 The request by attendees to be actively participating in events as a learning tool makes this a perfect opportunity to participate in green meeting initiatives as well.
 The heightened awareness that events should include:

 1. Technology and Gamification

-If your event doesn’t have a mobile app, you can easily recreate the experience by using Twitter and a hashtag to capture images of sustainable actions.
+If your event doesn’t have a mobile app, you can easily recreate the experience using Twitter and a hashtag to capture images of sustainable actions.
 An electronic monitor featuring a Twitter feed in a prominent area will keep guests informed.

 Look for other ways to use technology with the added benefit of saving the planet, then add up the savings to share with your community.